Housing advice: coronavirus (COVID-19)

-For up to date Welsh Government guidance on self-isolating, click here.
+For up to date Welsh Government guidance on self-isolating in shared accommodation, click here.

-Landlords have the same responsibilities for repairs during the coronavirus outbreak.
+Landlords have the same responsibilities for repairs during the coronavirus pandemic.
 You should report repairs by phone, email or online.

 They might not be able to get the problem fixed during the usual timescales but shouldn’t delay repairs unreasonably.

-Annual gas safety checks remain an important legal requirement.
-Your landlord should rearrange a gas safety check if it is booked in for the next few weeks.
-Further guidance for tenants and landlords about their responsibilities during the pandemic is available on the Gas Safe Register website.
+Annual gas safety checks remain an important legal requirement but they should be rearranged if they cannot go ahead safely because someone in your home is at high risk or self isolating.
+Further guidance for tenants and landlords is available on the Gas Safe Register website.